Tom Gish: Owner/editor of The Mountain Eagle

 After purchasing the newspaper, the motto was changed from "A Friendly Non-Partisan Weekly Newspaper Published Every Thursday" to "It Screams".

 For a period of time, the newspaper's reporters were banned from attending school board and fiscal court meetings.
 Their efforts to ensure that they could attend and keep those meetings available to the public and press led to passage of Kentucky's open meeting and open records legislation.

 An August 1974 firebombing destroyed $17,000 worth of the newspaper's equipment, doing only light structural damage to its facility, yet the local police department placed a condemnation order on the building.
 A police officer paid to have the building burnt down, after the paper had published articles criticizing treatment of youths by the local police force.
 Gish said that he had discovered that a coal company had funded the money to pay for the arson.
 The paper was published the next week, this time with the motto "It Still Screams".
 After several years of publishing under the masthead of "It Still Screams", the Mountain Eagle returned to its motto of "It Screams", which still remains in use.

-The Mountain Eagle has a long and distinguished history of speaking out for coal mine safety and protecting the land and people of eastern Kentucky from the ravages of strip mining.
+The Mountain Eagle has a long history of advocating for coal mine safety and for the protection of the land and communities of eastern Kentucky from the impacts of strip mining.

 Honors

-The Kentucky -based Institute for Rural Journalism and Community Issues created the Tom and Pat Gish Award in 2005 to recognize rural journalists who "demonstrate courage, tenacity and integrity."
+The Kentucky-based Institute for Rural Journalism and Community Issues created the Tom and Pat Gish Award in 2005 to recognize rural journalists who "demonstrate courage, tenacity and integrity."
 The Gishes were honored by the Society of Professional Journalists with the Helen Thomas Lifetime Achievement Award in 2002.
 They also received the Hugh M. Hefner First Amendment Award in 1983 and were profiled among "100 American Heroes" in a 1986 Special Issue of Newsweek.
 Pat and Tom were also profiled in Studs Terkel's 1983 book "American Dreams: Lost and Found" concerning their work as publishers of a small-town newspaper.
 Tom Gish received the Zenger Award from the University of Arizona in 1974 (between Katharine Graham of the Washington Post (1973) and Seymour Hersh of the New York Times (1975)).
 He was twice honored in the name of Elijah Parish Lovejoy—once from the University of Arizona (1975), and later from Colby College (2001).
 He also received the Environmental Policy Institute's Recognition for Coverage of Coalfields Issues in 1987.

 Gish died at age 82 on November 21, 2008, after having experienced kidney failure and heart problems.